Yom Kippur War: The surprise invasion of Israel from all sides in 1973

 Diplomatically, the war set the stage for significant shifts in the Middle East peace process.

-However, the most significant diplomatic outcome came in the form of the Camp David Accords in 1978, brokered by U.S. President Jimmy Carter.
+However, the most significant diplomatic outcome came in the form of the Camp David Accords in 1978, brokered by US President Jimmy Carter.

 Diplomatic meeting between Henry Kissinger and Middle Eastern leaders